Heapy/awesome-kotlin/app/rss/articles/Kotlin null safety and its performance considerations -- part 1.md

     getUser (userId)?.let { it.name }
 ```

 `let` is essentially an [extension function](https://kotlinlang.org/docs/reference/extensions.html#extension-functions) (i.e. a method of a class which you can define outside of the class definition) that can be invoked on any type.
 It takes a [lambda expression](https://kotlinlang.org/docs/reference/lambdas.html#lambda-expressions-and-anonymous-functions) as its parameter and calls the expression with `this` as an argument.
-If a _lambda expression_ has only one parameter then we may skip declaring it and simply access the parameter via the name… `it`.
+If a _lambda expression_ has only one parameter then we may skip declaring it and simply access the parameter via the name... `it`.
 Therefore in the example above `this` inside the lambda (`this` is of type `SimpleUser` – the type returned by the `getUser` method) is accessible as `it`.
 The value of the _lambda expression_ is returned as the result of the `let` function.

 The equivalent Java code for `findUserNameWithLet` is as follows: